BioNomad/tuftsTutorials/docs/omics/intro-to-ngs/combined.md

 ## Quality Control

-## Goals
+!!! abstract "Goals"

     - Understand FASTQ file format
     - Run FastQC to asses data quality

-## Assess the quality of the raw data
+### Assess the quality of the raw data

-### FASTQ format
+**FASTQ format**

 FASTQ files is the most common way to store biological sequence data.
 Depending on the sequencing protocol, a single FASTQ file can represent an entire flow cell, a single lane, a single sample, or a portion of a sample.